 Subscription changes visualize relevant information that stands out in the middle of hundreds of data points

-Throughout the article I’ll explain why subscriptions are filling an important communication gap, but remember that you can always go directly to our documentation for all the details.
+Throughout the article I’ll explain why subscriptions are filling an important communication gap.

-Projectrak has long solved the lack of project information in Jira and expanded tracking capabilities from issues to projects.
+Projectrak has long solved Jira's lack of project information and expanded tracking capabilities from issues to projects.
 It’s very normal for this app to extend features in Jira, although sometimes we make them a bit prettier 😊

-It’s only natural that Projectrak notifications are inspired in Jira notifications.
-However, moving away from issue towards project data has important implications.
+It’s only natural that Projectrak notifications are inspired by Jira notifications.
+However, moving away from the issue of project data has important implications.

 The main differences are: